Center for the Arts & International Studies

 Areas of Study

-Beginning in kindergarten, Spanish and P.E. are taught daily.
-Each week students attend classes in music, art, dance, theatre, keyboarding (beginning in 2nd grade), violin instruction using the Suzuki method (in 1st and 2nd grade) and, if they choose, band in the 3rd grade.
+Beginning in kindergarten, all students attend Spanish and P.E. classes.
+Each week students also attend classes in music, art, dance, theatre, keyboarding (beginning in 2nd grade), violin instruction using the Suzuki method (in 1st and 2nd grade) and, if they choose, band in the 3rd grade.

 After this exposure to the arts, students in 4th and 5th grades are given a choice from approximately 10 “Focus Groups.”